The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 9. Legal and Preferred Name – When are they used?

 When students and their parents/guardians (if applicable) request a name and pronoun change, the information is entered in the student information system to be used on school documentation.
-The preferred student name and affirming pronoun is included on class lists, timetables, student files, identification cards, IEPs, and the comment section of report cards (unless directed otherwise).
+The preferred student name is included on class lists, timetables, student files, identification cards, IEPs, and the comment section of report cards (unless directed otherwise).
 For documentation purposes and ease of student accessibility to post-secondary institutions, the legal name cannot be changed in the Official Student Record unless the student or employee name is legally changed with Manitoba Vital Statistics.
 Thus, at the present time, the student's legal name and sex as registered with Vital Statistics of Manitoba shall be recorded on transcripts, the cover of the provincial report cards, diplomas, credentials and Manitoba provincial records and provincial assessments.

 10. Incidents of Homophobic, Biphobic, Transphobic Harassment – How will these be handled/resolved?